2016 Social Media Stats in 5 Charts

 Which platforms bring you the most customers?

-Share below, and let’s collaborate in our journey to reach our target market online.
+Share with us, and let's collaborate in our journey to reach our target market online.